BirkhoffLee/dotfiles/README.md

 # Performance

-**EDIT** This way of measuring shell opening time is not accurate because of Instant Prompt.
-The loading of plugins are postponed to after interactive prompt starts.
+**EDIT:** This way of measuring shell opening time is not accurate because of Instant Prompt.
+The loading of plugins are postponed to after the (immediate) start of the interactive prompt.

 Either way, I've been trying my best to make it faster.